matt-charr/qAPP/README.md

 ## 🍯 Work Style

-Once a bug or a new feature is submitted, an issue is created with the corresponding flag:
+Once a bug or a new feature is submitted, an issue is created with the corresponding flag (bug, feature, project, creation). <br>

-- issue.
-- feature.
-- project.
-- creation.

-Once picked from the stack, a dev branch is created and comes down locally to the developper machine and this is where the fun begins 😃
+Once picked from the stack, a dev branch is created, comes down locally to the developper machine and this is where the fun begins 😃

 ## 🍏 Build